solidi/learning-notes/hobbies/plastic-modeling.md

 ### Body Prep

+1. Wash sprues in warm water with dish detergent and a splash of vinegar.
 1. Sand body with 600 grit before priming.
 1. Sand body with 3000 grit before base coat.